Taming-the-BEAST/FBD-tutorial/README.md

 ## Making changes in the XML file

 BEAUti is a great tool for generating a properly-formatted XML file for many types of BEAST analyses.
-However, you may encounter errors that require modifying elements in your input file and if you wish to make small to moderate changes to your analysis, altering the input file is far less tedious than generating a new one using BEAUti.
-Furthermore, BEAST is a rich program and all of the types of analyses, models, and parameters available in the core cannot be specified using BEAUti.
-Thus, some understanding of the BEAST XML format is essential.
-For instance, as mentioned in the section **Sampling the fossil ages**, sampling the fossil ages cannot be specified entirely through BEAUti.
+However, there are options available in BEAST2 which are not yet accessible through BEAUti.
+For instance, as mentioned earlier, sampling the fossil ages cannot be specified entirely through BEAUti.
 By default, BEAUti will create **TipDatesRandomWalker** operators, which are not compatible with trees containing sampled ancestors.
-These operators need to be changed to **SampledNodeDateRandomWalker** operators, which are compatible with SA.
+These operators need to be changed to **SampledNodeDateRandomWalker** operators, which are compatible with sampled ancestors.

->Open the **bearsDivtime\_FBD.xml** and **bearsDivtime\_FBD.prior.xml** files generated by BEAUti in your text editor and glance over the contents.
-BEAUti provides many comments describing each of the elements in the file.
-Change all instances of **TipDatesRandomWalker** to **SampledNodeDateRandomWalker** in both files.
+>Open the **bearsDivtime\_FBD.xml** and **bearsDivtime\_FBD.prior.xml** files generated by BEAUti in your text editor.
+Using **Find and Replace** functionality, change all instances of **TipDatesRandomWalker** to **SampledNodeDateRandomWalker** in both files.

 ## Running BEAST 2

 Now you are ready to start your BEAST analysis.
 BEAST allows you to use the BEAGLE library if you already have it installed.
-BEAGLE is an application programming interface and library that effectively takes advantage of your computer hardware (CPUs and GPUs) for doing the heavy lifting (likelihood calculation) needed for statistical phylogenetic inference {% cite ayers12 --file FBD-tutorial/master-refs.bib %}.
-Particularly, when using BEAGLE's GPU (NVIDIA) implementation, runtimes are significantly shorter.
+BEAGLE is an application programming interface and library that takes advantage of your computer hardware (CPUs and GPUs) for doing the heavy lifting (likelihood calculation) needed for statistical phylogenetic inference {% cite ayers12 --file FBD-tutorial/master-refs.bib %}.
+When using BEAGLE's GPU (NVIDIA) implementation, runtimes are significantly shorter.

 >Execute **bearsDivtime\_FBD.prior.xml** and **bearsDivtime\_FBD.xml** in BEAST2.
 You should see the screen output every 1,000 generations, reporting the likelihood and several other statistics.